dyxohjl666/SciAssit/docs/source/development.rst

             # called on every process in DDP

 They are actually hook functions, so you can simply overwrite them as you like.
 There should be some customed functions for preprocessing which can be shared in several tasks.
 For example, the procedures for tokenization and padding of different sequence labeling tasks remain consistent.
-It will be good if you define them as an utility in [src/utils](src/utils), which may facilitates others' work.
+It will be good if you define them as an utility in ``src/utils``, which may facilitate others' work.

 Then, create a ``.yaml`` in ``configs/datamodule`` to instantiate your datamodule.
 A data config file looks like this: